Corellcb/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is a model of the webpage that can be manipulated with javascript and (temporarily) dev inspection tools.

 2. What is an event?

+    An event is something that a user can do in a web page that can trigger bits of code to make the page more interactable.

 3. What is an event listener?

+    An event listener is code that is programmed to only go off when the event that it is programmed is triggered.

 4. Why would we convert a NodeList into an Array?

+    We can't use array methods on a nodelist so we convert it into an array to do so.

 5. What is a component?

+    A component is like a feature in a webpage or application.

 ### Git Set up